 So in conclusion, if you only do the odd embroidery from home as a hobby, then the best embroidery machine for you is the single-head, single-needle machine.
 But if you start sewing and embroidering to earn extra income, or work on large quantities of embroidery, then a multi-needle embroidery machine is your best option.
 If you also want to embroider in unusual places such as pockets, inseams of pants, sleeves, and hats, then a multi-needle machine is what you need.

 - Brand: What embroidery machine brand should you get?
 In general, most of the name brand machines are well built.
-Perhaps the most well-known brands are Brother, Singer, Janome, Juki, Babylock, Tajima, Barudan and Bernina.
+Perhaps the most well-known sewing machine brands are Brother, Singer, Janome, Juki, Babylock, Tajima, Barudan and Bernina.
 All of these brands produce quality embroidery machines.
-A good brand will provide good customer service, multi-year warranty and after sales support.
+A good brand will provide excellent customer service, multi-year warranty, and after-sales support.

 - Purpose of the machine: Are you buying a machine to use at home or for business.
 If you want to earn income from your embroidery work, the best embroidery machine for you are commercial machines.
 They are designed to be workhorses that can hand large amounts of work and continues use.